amoghkulkarni5/product-review-management-system/README.md

 SocketClass - Server Runs from this code.

 Steps to Run the project:
-1. Create the MongoDB database and perform the data entry (Sample data present in "data" file, sample images in images folder).
+1. Create the MongoDB database and perform the data entry (Sample data present in "data entry" file, sample images in images folder).
 2. Update port numbers within the code.
 3. Update MongoDB credentials within the source code.
 4. Run SocketClass.java on the server side.